tastybento/ASkyBlock-Bugs-N-Features/README.md

-# Askyblock & AcidIsland Issues
+# ASkyBlock & AcidIsland Issues
 This repository is for handling issues related to ASkyBlock or AcidIsland.

 ## Feature Requests